dendronhq/dendron-site/vault/pkg.common-assets.md

 id: eMcjzkqYCRdxggs7o7nqm
 title: Common Assets
 desc: ''
-updated: 1637177820804
+updated: 1637256893410
 created: 1637163989716
 ---

 ## Summary

 This packages hold assets for Dendron Views.
-During the [[build step|dendron://dendron.dendron-site/pkg.plugin-core.quickstart#^OI7k28ZBdX9W]], assets from this package are concatenated and copied into [[pkg.nextjs-template]] and [[pkg.dendron-plugin-views]] (TODO: need to refactor logic from `dendron-plugin-views`)
+During the [[build step|dendron://dendron.dendron-site/pkg.plugin-core.quickstart#^OI7k28ZBdX9W]], assets from this package are concatenated and copied into [[pkg.nextjs-template]] and [[pkg.dendron-plugin-views]] (TODO: need to refactor logic from `dendron-plugin-views`, currently assets are being built separately there).

+- NOTE: we are currently moving away from `dendron-next-server` and transferring all css and assets from it to `common-assets`
+    - last updated: 2021-11-18

 ## Layout